 “Are there any tell-tale signs that I have a big arse, big thighs, and a soft human tummy?
 Because there’s no way I could let anyone see that.”

-“Am I too old for these bright purple funky four-inch heels that I absolutely adore?”
+“Am I too old for these funky purple four-inch heels that I absolutely adore?”

 “Am I too fat to wear swimmers?
 Or too fat to go swimming at all?
 And does this stupid little beach shawl thingy hide my arse dimples?”